 Blue Dot Farm, Enumclaw

-This blueberry farm has nine primary varieties with at least fifty bushes each: Spartan, Patriot, Blue Ray, Toro, Chandler, and more.
+This blueberry farm has nine primary varieties, each with at least 50 bushes: Spartan, Patriot, Blue Ray, Toro, Chandler, and more.
 There are another seven varieties with a few bushes.
 The blueberry u-pick season begins around early July.
 You must make an appointment by calling or texting the number below.
-Check the website for updates closer to the date range noted above.
+Check the website for updates as the date range noted above approaches.

 Bob’s Blueberries, Kent